DPDK/dpdk/doc/guides/contributing/patches.rst

   the :doc:`ABI policy <abi_policy>` and :ref:`ABI versioning <abi_versioning>`
   guides.
 New external functions should also be added in alphabetical order.

+* Any new API function should be used in ``/app`` test directory.

+* When introducing a new device API, at least one driver should implement it.

 * Important changes will require an addition to the release notes in ``doc/guides/rel_notes/``.
   See the :ref:`Release Notes section of the Documentation Guidelines <doc_guidelines>` for details.